 - The toe box: Running shoes’ front space that wraps your toes.

 - The Vamp: A piece of material shapes the toe box and adds a unique form to the footwear.

-- The mudguard: The shoe pattern part on the front part of the shoe along the outsole’s edge.
+- The mudguard: The shoe pattern on the front of the shoe along the outsole’s edge.

 - Feather edge: The part of the shoe which forms the edge where the mudguard meets the shoe’s sole.

 - Tongue: A strip on the top of the shoe.
 Its primary purpose is to protect the upper part of your feet from the stress caused by lace; it also helps put your shoe on and off.
-The most well-known type of tongue is the gusseted tongue, where the tongue is attached to the upper part to prevent any stones, dirt, or any other materials from getting into your shoe.
+The most well-known type of tongue is the gusseted tongue, which is attached to the upper part to prevent any stones, dirt, or other materials from getting into your shoe.
 Gusseted tongue is used in trail running shoes.

 - Welt: A piece of material placed between the upper and the sole ensures they don’t fall apart.